thehyve/transmart-core/transmart-batch/docs/data_formats/clinical_data_file.md

 | patient2   | 2             |        |               |      | 69         | 142      |

 ### Sample-specific data (not yet implemented)
-In case some of your clinical data is specific to a subject's sample (used a high-dimensional data set), the
+In case some of your clinical data is specific to a subject's sample (used in a high-dimensional data set), the
 `Sample CD` modifier can be used.
 When applied, all observations in that row will be linked to the sample.

 | Subject_id | Sample CD     | Gender | Treatment arm | Hypermutated  | MVD        |